 LACDPH says case rate is currently 355 per 100,000 pic.twitter.com/pJqNP8kQI4

-On Sept.
-2, county public health officials announced that schools will be allowed to welcome back small groups of students - like students with special needs, students who struggled with distance learning, and vulnerable youth - beginning on Monday, September 14, but that the general waiver application process to reopen entire elementary schools will not begin until the county can "monitor the implication of this of the implementation of this effort to safely get students needing specialized in school services back at school."
+L.A. county schools are also allowed to welcome back small groups of students - like students with special needs and who are learning English.
+County health officials had said that the general waiver application process to reopen entire elementary schools would not begin until the county could "monitor the implementation of this effort to safely get students needing specialized in school services back at school."

 Riverside County's application also asks applicants specific questions about plans for testing staff, and what the school would do if a staff member or student tested positive for COVID-19.
 It also asks for details about how students will be grouped into small cohorts.

 County health officials are posting both the applicants and the contents of their applications online.

 In late September, Riverside County had moved into the red or second-most restrictive tier of the state's reopening framework.
 But on Oct.
 20, the county moved back to the purple, or most restrictive, tier.
 As a result, schools that had already reopened could remain open, but schools that hadn't yet reopened for in-person instruction must get an approved waiver first.